-Sorting Out Which Board or Official Has Jurisdiction Over Which Part of a Project and at What Point in the Process

-The board should look carefully at the administrative procedures and appeals procedures found in the ordinance and statute (if any) governing its review.
-Often, the steps which an applicant must follow to obtain the necessary planning board approval, building permit from the code enforcement officer (CEO), and variances from the board of appeals before a project can be constructed are not what the board may think.
+Sorting Out Which Board or Official Has Jurisdiction Over Which Part of a Project and at What Point in the Process the code enforcement officer (CEO), and variances from the board of appeals before a project can be constructed are not what the board may think.
 The initial decision as to whether an applicant needs planning board approval or not is sometimes delegated by the ordinance to the code enforcement officer, who may be authorized to make many substantive decisions regarding completeness of the application, the type of use actually being proposed, and the specific performance standards which must be satisfied.
 E.g., Ray v.
 Town of Camden, 533 A.2d 912 (Me.
 1987).
 Many planning boards incorrectly assume that the ordinance gives them the authority to make those judgments, resulting in an illegal decision and confusion on the part of the board members and the applicant when this is later brought to their attention.